 It's goodbye, good riddance — and hello to something else.

 Yet a big aspect of every campaign lives on, four years or longer: the victor's promises.

 Not just hopes and dreams and cross your fingers — though often there is not much more to them than that — but a pact with the people, a set of distinct IOUs.

 President Barack Obama paved his path to re-election with fewer promises than in 2008.
-The ones he did lay down, though, are meaty, legacy-shaping for him and consequential to ordinary lives today and for generations to come, for better or worse.
+But the ones he did lay down are meaty, legacy-shaping for him and consequential to ordinary lives today and for generations to come, for better or worse.

 They also are extraordinarily difficult to achieve in a time of gridlock grief and budgets that are tight when they are not paralyzed.

 He's promised to set a course in law against global warming, stop Iran from gaining the ability to make nuclear weapons, slash America's use of foreign oil, restrain college costs, take a big bite out of the national debt even while protecting the heart of the big entitlement programs and overhaul immigration law.

 He's promised to make health insurance not only universally accessible, but "affordable," through a 2010 health care law that is finally entering prime time and will soon be tested.

 It's a sure bet that many who voted Republican want some of Obama's promises to fail.
 They didn't sign up for tax increases on the wealthy or a path to citizenship for illegal immigrants.

 But as closely divided as the country is, most Americans support Obama's ends, if not the means.
 Who doesn't want a lighter national debt or better health care for less?